 - Paint the oval plaque.
 I used some paint I had on hand- using an off white for the back ground and black to trim it out.
 I also think this would be super cute using gold and hot pink or navy and kelly green- really the sky is the limit here! (those nails, yikes, looks like I better do a DIY mani!)

-- Once the plaque is dry, use another foam brush to adhere the painted silhouette to the painted plaque.
+6. Once the plaque is dry, use another foam brush to adhere the painted silhouette to the painted plaque.
 I used some stuff I got in my Haven Conference Swag Bag, but Mod Podge would work great too.
-Once the image is glued, I also just used a foam brush to give it a couple coats on top and seal the whole thing.
+Once you glue the image, use a foam brush to give it a couple coats on top and seal the whole thing.
 I must admit there were quite a few bubbles/wrinkles with one of the girls.
 It REALLY bothered me but what can you do.
 I think I wasn’t careful enough when I glued it down, so be sure to take your time on that step.

-- At the last minute, I decided to use some wrapping paper I had on hand to finish off the back side.
+At the last minute, I decided to use some wrapping paper I had on hand to finish off the back side.
 If I had thought about it before, I would have picked up a couple cute pieces of horse scrapbook paper (they love horses) or something cute and hot pink.
 I think it just gave it a nice finishing touch.
-I also would write the names and ages on the back for future reference.
+You can also write their names and ages on the back for future reference.

 To wrap, place the silhouette portraits in a clear cellophane bag and tied with some ric-rac.